lendoo73/Challenge-Project-of-CodeCademy/python/Probability/Rules_of_Probability/Probability__Set_Theory__and_the_Law_of_Large_Numbers/README.md

 If we want to feel confident that we are close to the **true probability** of a particular event, we can leverage the law of large numbers.

+## Law of Large Numbers

+We can’t repeat our random experiment an infinite amount of times (as much FUN as that would be!).
+However, we can still flip both coins a large number of times.
+As we flip both coins more and more, the observed proportion of times each event occurs will converge to its true probability.
+This is called the law of large numbers.

+Let’s observe the law of large numbers in real-time.
+We will use Python to simulate flipping both coins as many times as we want and watch the proportion of two heads converge to its true probability.

+Let’s walk through each part of the code below one step at a time.
+You do not need to worry about every line of code, but understanding the overall objective will help you build your understanding of probability.